drivera2001/BayesMaps/README.md

-# phoenix
+# Bayes Maps
-"Modelling ancient areas for date palms (Phoenix species, Arecaceae): Bayesian analysis of biological and cultural evidence"
+"Modelling ancient areas for crop plants: Bayesian analysis of biological and cultural evidence"